Congenica/psga-pipeline-sars-cov-2/README.md

 - Remove python from pyproject or environment files
 - bump mypy commit hook
 - add **init** to at least scripts.util
+- Stop copying integration tests into the docker image

 ### Notes on installing packages